Guruh Gipsy

 Guruh Gipsy is a 1977 Indonesian studio album released by Guruh Sukarnoputra in collaboration with the band Gipsy, consisting of Keenan Nasution, Chrisye, Roni Harahap, and Oding Nasution.
 Mixing modern instruments with traditional Javanese and Balinese music styles, it is now considered a landmark album.
-In 2007, Rolling Stone Indonesia voted it the second best Indonesian album of all time.
+In 2007, Rolling Stone Indonesia named it the second best Indonesian album of all time.

 Production

 Guruh Gipsy was produced independently; Guruh Sukarnoputra contacted Gipsy and asked them to help.
 Guruh wrote the songs and also played the piano and gendér.
 Both Chrisye and Keenan provided vocals, with Chrisye also playing the bass and Keenan on drums.
 Roni Harahap played the piano, Oding Nasution was on guitar, and Abadi Soesman on synthesizers.
 The Hutauruk Sisters provided female backing vocals.

 The cover art was designed to convey a meaning.
 On the cover, there is the term "Dasabayu", consisting of 10 figures of Balinese script which convey meaning; I-A meaning "event", A-Ka-Sa meaning "emptiness", Ma-Ra meaning "new", La-Wa meaning "truth", and Ya-Ung meaning "eternal".
 Underneath is written Kesepakatan dalam Kepekatan (Agreement in Darkness).